Fundamental Physics in Radio Astronomy Group at the MPIfR

 https://arxiv.org/pdf/1906.04788.pdf

 The PhD-Project will cover the full scope of astrophysics and observational cosmology.
-In particular, observation, development and optimisation of calibration, imaging, and analysis procedures and a compilation of a polarized Southern Sky S-Band survey and modelling of the Galactic foreground will be part of the thesis.
+In particular, observation, optimisation of calibration, imaging, and analysis procedures and a compilation of a polarized Southern Sky S-Band survey and modeling of the Galactic foreground will be part of the thesis.

 • Applicants should indicate how the project matches their profile and research experience.

-• A strong interest in programmatic problem solving, developing/using data analysis pipelines.
+• A strong interest in programmatic problem solving, developing/using data analysis pipelines/workflows.

-• Background knowledge of radio astronomy and cosmology
+• Background knowledge of radio astronomy techniques, polarisation, Galactic foreground and cosmology.

-• A Good proficiency in scientific writing supported by previously written research articles/thesis etc.
+• The applicant should be proficient in scientific writing, supported by previously written research articles/thesis.

 Other desirable criteria: